XScript Compiler

 VS Code Integration

-A Visual Studio Code extension is included (xscript-x3fl.vsix) providing full editor support for .xs files.
+A Visual Studio Code extension is included (xscript-x3fl-extension.zip) providing full editor support for .xs files.

-Keywords, operators, constants, variables, and strings are all coloured correctly.
+Keywords, operators, constants, variables, strings, and all preprocessor directives — including #datatype and multi-line #define — are coloured correctly.

-Autocomplete for functions, methods, properties, and constants — with parameter hints and inline documentation.
+Autocomplete for functions, methods, properties, constants, namespaces (Utils::), and function macros (foreach) — with parameter hints and inline documentation.

-Hover over any function or constant to see its description, parameters, and return type.
+Hover over any function, constant, namespace member, or macro to see its description, parameters, and return type.

 Compiler errors and warnings appear as underlines directly in the editor and in the Problems panel.